 Dental Checkups & Cleanings

 If it has been more than six months since your last dental checkup, we strongly suggest that you pick up the phone and give us a call.
 Why?
-Because oral health problems can develop in subtle, sneaky ways that are often missed by untrained eyes.
+Because oral health problems can develop in subtle, sneaky ways that you can easily miss.
 By scheduling routine appointments, Dr. Myles and our team have the valuable opportunity to review your teeth and gums and pinpoint concerning symptoms in their earliest stages, potentially saving you from a great deal of cost and damage down the road.
 Professional cleanings will also rid your dental surfaces of decay-causing plaque and tartar and leave your smile feeling nicely polished.

 Fillings and Onlays

 These dental restorations are generally placed after the removal of the damaged portions of a tooth and help patients avoid the need for more extensive dental treatments, such as dental bridges and dental implants.
 By removing the compromised portion of a tooth and strategically placing a natural-looking composite filling or porcelain onlay, Dr. Myles can protect the healthy remaining tooth structure from further damage.
-Fillings can be placed in one day, while onlays are placed over the course of a few visits to our Reston dental office.
+Your dentist can place fillings in one day, while they can place onlays over the course of a few visits to our Reston dental office.